 In the other direction, going west, try to sleep as much as possible on your flight.
 That will help you to get back into the rhythm faster.
 Enough said, strategies for coping with jet lag is material for a totally different blog post.

-Finding a place to stay in Ao Nang
+Accommodation in Ao Nang

 We stayed two nights at Ao Nang Phu Pi Maan Resort and Spa.
 The hotel was nice with two pool areas, but a bit far from the beach.
 To compensate that, the hotel offers a free-of-charge shuttle service to the beach every hour.
 It’s not far if you want to walk.
 A good hotel to book when just passing by Ao Nang.

 We booked all our hotels for this trip in advance at Agoda.
 I can really recommend that website for accomodation in Thailand, but book at least 6 months in advance if you want to grab the best bargains.
 They also have very generous cancellation policy.
 For many rooms, you can reserve the room and pay upon arrival or cancel the booking (if you find something better) until a certain time before your stay.
-Check it out!